Bob Hope: 1950–1979: Television specials

 Hope did many specials for the NBC television network in the following decades, beginning in April 1950.
 He was one of the first people to use cue cards.
 The shows often were sponsored by Frigidaire (early 1950s), General Motors (1955–61), Chrysler (1963–73), and Texaco (1975–85).
 Hope's Christmas specials were popular favorites and often featured a performance of "Silver Bells"—from his 1951 film The Lemon Drop Kid—done as a duet with an often much younger female guest star such as Barbara Mandrell, Olivia Newton-John, Barbara Eden, and Brooke Shields, or with his wife Dolores, a former singer with whom he dueted on two specials.

 On April 26, 1970, CBS released the Raquel Welch television special Raquel!; in it Hope appears as a guest.
-Hope's 1970 Christmas special for NBC—filmed in Vietnam in front of military audiences at the height of the war—is on the list of the highest-rated broadcasts in U.S. history.
-It was seen by more than 60 percent of the U.S. households watching television.
+Hope's 1970 Christmas special for NBC—filmed in Vietnam in front of military audiences at the height of the war—is on the list of the highest-rated broadcasts in US history.
+It was seen by more than 60 percent of the US households watching television.
 Likely the most unusual of his television specials was Joys!, a parody of murder mystery narratives, where the audience discovers at the end of the broadcast that Johnny Carson was the villain.

 Beginning in early 1950, Hope licensed rights to publish a celebrity comic book titled The Adventures of Bob Hope to National Periodical Publications, alias DC Comics.
 The comic, originally featuring publicity stills of Hope on the cover, was entirely made up of fictional stories, eventually including fictitious relatives, a high school taught by movie monsters, and a superhero called Super-Hip.
 It was published intermittently and continued publication through issue No. 109 in 1969.
 Writers included Arnold Drake, and illustrators included Bob Oksner and (for the last four issues) Neal Adams.
 Hope reprised his role as Huck Haines in a 1958 production of Roberta at The Muny Theater in Forest Park in St. Louis, Missouri.
 Additionally, Hope rescued the Eltham Little Theatre in England from closure by providing funds to buy the property.
 He continued his interest and support, and regularly visited the facility when in London.
 The theater was renamed in his honor in 1982.